Question 1 - Point of Regulation

 The Pew Center’s responses to these questions draw from two sources:

-An extensive body of analysis, conference and workshop proceedings, and other work undertaken by the Pew Center from 1998 to the present with input from the Center’s Business Environmental Leadership Council (BELC) , leading scholars, policymakers, and stakeholder groups.
+- An extensive body of analysis, conference and workshop proceedings, and other work undertaken by the Pew Center from 1998 to the present with input from the Center’s Business Environmental Leadership Council (BELC) , leading scholars, policymakers, and stakeholder groups.
 This work provides the foundation for the Pew Center’s positions on these design questions.
 Documentation of this work is available at the Pew Center website.

 As reflected in the Center’s 15-point Agenda for Climate Action, the Pew Center believes that mandatory GHG mitigation measures must cover the economy as a whole, equitably spreading responsibility for reducing emissions among large emitters, the transportation sector, and households.
 The companies surveyed unanimously supported this position.